Bishajit/News-App/README.md

 - update main branch/ remove unecessary branches
 - implement AWS cognito and AWS user pool
 - use the cloud for database/ make it resilient/
 - upgrade home page/ give more options for users to choose options
+- research new techto add